-Number one bestseller, Val McDermid returns with her pulse-pounding, suspenseful new novel featuring two of the most distinctive and iconic characters in crime fiction: Tony Hill and Carol Jordan.
+Number one bestseller Val McDermid returns with a pulse-pounding, suspenseful novel featuring two of the most distinctive and iconic characters in crime fiction: Tony Hill and Carol Jordan.

 'Murdered people don't kill themselves . . .'

 A quiet night on a country road.
 The stillness shattered by a car engulfed in flames, and a burned body discovered in the driver's seat.
 As the investigation unfolds, DCI Carol Jordan and psychological profiler Tony Hill quickly realise that this is more than just a tragic accident.
 And so begins the hunt for a truly terrifying killer, someone who believes he is invisible, untraceable and untouchable.